 - 41.1.
 This policy will be reviewed every five years, or sooner if required by statutory, regulatory, best practice, emerging developments, or circumstances arising from reviews of other Council-wide policies. - 41.2.
 Arrangement for a full internal audit of the Repairs process to be undertaken by the Council's Internal Auditors.
-The full scope of the audit will be agreed upon.
+The full scope of the audit will be agreed upon with the Internal Auditors, Director of Asset and Repairs, and Heads of Service.